oapicf/endoflife.date-api-clients/clients/typescript/generated/DefaultApi.md

 const apiInstance = new DefaultApi(configuration);

 const request: DefaultApiGetApiProductCycleJsonRequest = {
-    // Product URL as per the canonical URL on the endofife.date website
+    // Product URL as per the canonical URL on the endofife.date website.
   product: "product_example",
     // Release Cycle for which the details must be fetched.
 Any slash character in the cycle name will be replaced with dashes.
 For example FreeBSD\'s releng/14.0 becomes releng-14.0.
   cycle: "cycle_example",